 How we picked the best airline credit cards

-Research methodology: We analyzed 148 airline credit cards to identify the best ones currently on the market.
-The major factors we considered in making our Editor’s picks include:
+Our editorial team and expert review board analyzed 148 airline credit cards to identify the best offers on the market.
+The major factors we considered were:

 Rewards rates: The best airline credit cards offer at least 2X points on purchases with their specific carrier.
 General-purpose travel credit cards might offer between 1.25X to 2X miles on all purchases.